keeferrourke/huffman-coding/README.md

 # Huffman Coding
-This is a (not yet completed) school project, written in C++ for my grade 12 computer science course, in which I studied the Huffman coding lossless compression algorithm.
+This is my final grade 12 computer science project, written in C++, in which I studied the Huffman coding lossless compression algorithm.

 ### What works
 Compression works on most plain text files.